-2.1 Process Summary: Platform A is an oil and gas production platform.
-Production equipment on the platform consists of oil and gas separators, a free water knockout unit, a glycol dehydration unit, gas compressors, dehydration units, water treating equipment, oil shipping pumps, a flotation cell unit and a flare relief system.
+2.1 Process Summary: Platform C is an oil and gas production platform.
+Oil production equipment on the platform consists of an oil and gas separator, a free water knockout unit, a refrigerant-type gas dehydration unit, gas compressors, water treating equipment, oil shipping pumps and a flare relief system.
 The crude oil and natural gas produced are sweet and have minimal concentrations of H2S and mercaptans.